Daniel Diermeier: Research

 Diermeier has published four books and more than 100 research articles in academic journals, mostly in the fields of political science, economics and management, but also in other areas ranging from linguistics, sociology, and psychology to computer science, operations research, and applied mathematics.

 Diermeier has contributed to the theory of legislative institutions, including the study of committees in the U.S. Congress, governing coalitions in multi-party democracies and the formation and stability of coalition governments.
 He was one of the first political scientists to use structural estimation: i.e., in the study of political careers and coalitions; text analytical methods; and behavioral models in politics.
 In addition to his work in political science Diermeier has worked on issues of corporation reputations and the interaction between firms and social activists.

 Other interests

 Diermeier has served as a board member for the University of Chicago Medical Center, Argonne National Laboratory, the Civic Consulting Alliance, CityBase, the Marine Biological Laboratory, the National Opinion Research Center, the Field Museum of Natural History, and the management board of the Federal Bureau of Investigation.
 He also has been an advisor to governments, nonprofit organizations, and leading corporations, including Abbott, Accenture, Allianz, the City of Chicago, the Government of Canada, Ernst & Young, Exelon, the FBI, Hyatt, Johnson & Johnson, Medtronic, Metro Group, PricewaterhouseCoopers, State Farm, UnitedHealth Group, and the United States Olympic and Paralympic Committee.

 Personal life

 Diermeier was born and grew up in West Berlin and was living there during the fall of the Berlin Wall.
 He was the first in his family to go to college.

+Diermeier was married to Ariela Lazar in 1997.
+As of March 23, 2023 a petition for dissolution of marriage case was filed by Ariela Lazar, against Daniel Diermeier, in the jurisdiction of Cook County, Illinois.
+The case is pending as of May 2026.